fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11b.md

 In this example the trigger is push to the master branch.
 There is one job named <i>hello\_world\_job</i>, it will be run in a virtual environment with Ubuntu 18.04.
 The job has just one step named "Say hello", which will run the <code>echo "Hello World!"</code> command in the shell.

 So you may ask, when does GitHub trigger a workflow to be started?
-There are plenty of options to choose from, but generally speaking you can configure a workflow to start once:
+There are plenty of [options](https://docs.github.com/en/free-pro-team@latest/actions/reference/events-that-trigger-workflows) to choose from, but generally speaking you can configure a workflow to start once:

 - An <i>event on GitHub</i> occurs such as when someone pushes a commit to a repository or when an issue or pull request is created
-- A <i>scheduled event</i> that is specified using the [cron]( https://en.wikipedia.org/wiki/Cron)-syntax happens
+- A <i>scheduled event</i>, that is specified using the [cron]( https://en.wikipedia.org/wiki/Cron)-syntax, happens
-- An <i>external event</i> occurs, for example a command is performed in an external application such as <code>Slack</code> messaging app
+- An <i>external event</i> occurs, for example a command is performed in an external application such as [Slack](https://slack.com/) messaging app

 To learn more about which events can be used to trigger workflows, please refer to GitHub Action's [documentation](https://docs.github.com/en/free-pro-team@latest/actions/reference/events-that-trigger-workflows).